Analysis: TISS 2011

 |Negative Marking||Part 1: No Negative Part 2 (HRM): 1/4th per question|

 |Expected cut-offs*||A score of 80% was appropriate to clear the cut off|

 SECTIONAL - ANALYSIS

 |Section||Description||No. of Question||Difficulty Level / remarks|

 |B||Language Ability||20||Easy - Moderate|

-Language Ability: The section tested the basics in grammar, usage of English and vocabulary and fill in the blanks.
-A very short passage, followed by easy-moderate questions.
+Language Ability: The section tested the basics in grammar, usage of English and vocabulary.
+A very short passage on chemicals in CFLs was given, followed by very easy questions.
 A couple of questions could be answered even without reading the passage as they are straight vocabulary questions.
-One could easily have solved 14-16 questions
+One could easily have solved 14-16 questions.

-General Awareness: This section had questions general topics and current affairs.
+General Awareness: This section had questions on the topics based on science, history, geography, economics and current affairs.
 This section was very easy to solve.
 One could easily have solved 12-13 questions.

 |Section||Area Tested||No. of Question||Difficulty Level / remarks|

 |D||Business knowledge & Foundation of Management||15||Moderate-Difficult|